Hi lovelies ❤️

 Disclaimer: This post is sarcasm.

 Some of the posts I’ve seen about “how to save X in X months for traveling” have really bothered me because they’re asking people to cut back on things that are already outside of most people’s budgets.
 Telling people to stop eating out every day doesn’t help the people who can’t afford to eat out every day.
 Telling people to stop driving doesn’t help people who can’t afford a car.
 The fact that you’re able to cut back on all of these things and travel means that you’re already making a healthy income.
+Yes, you worked hard to save up, and that’s awesome, but you had the opportunity to save in the first place.

 I am not saying all these posts are bad.
 Knowing how to save money is such an important skill- whether it’s for travel, emergency funds, retirement, whatever!
 And there are a ton of people who post and do recognize the privilege they have with a steady middle+ class income/people who can help them, and it’s awesome to see their hard work pay off into fun experiences!